 Establishing an organization requires a full understanding of the key characteristics.
 They include a vital vision, clear accountability lines, adequate facilities, reliable and diverse revenue streams, and high quality programmes and services.

-These 7 Steps are intended to help you create a successful establishing,
+These 7 Steps are intended to help you create a successful establishing, but as you will see, they focus on your organization's overall strategy!

 1. Goals & Objectives